MochiPiyo/rust_nn/readme.md

+Non-Dependent Neural Network with Rust
+Second Challenge
+log Created on February 26, 2023 Learning completed on March 16, 2023, with He initialization.

+Problems from the Previous Challenge
-# Non dependence Neural Net with Rust
+The previous challenge failed to make the network "learn" due # Non-Dependent Neural Network with Rust
-## Second challenge
+## Second Challenge

 `log
-2023_02_26 created
-2023_03_16 learing ok, with He init.
+Created on February 26, 2023

+Learning completed on March 16, 2023, with He initialization.
 `

-## problems of previous cuallenge
+## Problems from the Previous Challenge
-the previous challenge was failed to make it "learn" the network because code was too complicated to find where the bug code is.
-The biggest factor is that "greedy translating" python code, especially numpy, made the code worse archtectured for Rust.
+The previous challenge failed to make the network "learn" due to the complexity of the code, making it challenging to locate and fix bugs.
+The primary issue stemmed from attempting to directly translate Python code, especially numpy code, which resulted in suboptimal architecture for Rust.

-## improvemed points !
-So, this time,
-- define tensor and tensor operation
+## Improved Points
+This time, we have made the following improvements:

+- Separate tensors and tensor operations by define them with struct and trait (optimized for Rust).
-- const generics for layer size and their io tensor operation
+- Utilized const generics for layer sizes and their input-output tensor operations.
-- native batch io support functions, layers
+- Rewrite functions and layers for batched data.

-## result
+## Results
-Good point
+Positive Aspects:

-- Well understanding of Deep learning, especially gradient backprops.
+- Profound understanding of deep learning, particularly gradient backpropagation.
-- Super Type Safe nn model.
-Python never can't be like.
-- no dependences, so run everywhere compiler support, no changing for library update.

-Bad point

-- a lot of code, time, thinking resource
+- A strongly type safe neural network model that surpasses Python's capabilities.
+- Zero external dependencies, making it compatible with any compiler that Rust supports.

+Challenges Faced:

+- Significant investment in code development, time, and intellectual resources.
-- Every execution of model learning is suspicious for bug while python libraries offer well validated components.
+- Suspicion of bugs with each model learning execution, in contrast to Python libraries offering well-validated components.
-- too much restriction from const generics.
+- Excessive constraints from const generics:
-    - layers can't in a `Vec<>` even if `Vec<Box<dyn Trait>>` because LayerTrait has const generics, this means parameter is necessary like `dyn Traint<T, I, O>` but size of const generics I and O are different for eatch layer.
+    - Layers cannot be stored in a `Vec<>` even if using `Vec<Box<dyn Trait>>` because `LayerTrait` employs const generics.
+This necessitates a parameter such as `dyn Trait<T, I, O>`.
+However, the sizes of const generics I and O vary for each layer.
-    - can't change model size after compiled. for instance, command line argument and dynamically size changing algorithm (ex: genetic learning) are outof case.
+    - Inability to change the model size after compilation, preventing features like command-line arguments and dynamically adjusting algorithms (e.g., genetic learning).

-# future
+# Future Endeavors
-- GPU: wgpu seems interesting because wide support OS, Hardware, even if Browsers(future). but auto generation of wgsl is challenging.
-- combination with cpu algorithms. written in rust, quite fast lang, we can write down low level algorithms in completery combined way.
+- GPU Integration: The wgpu framework appears promising due to its wide-ranging support for operating systems, hardware, and even browsers in the future.
+However, generating wgsl (WebGPU Shading Language) automatically presents a challenge.
+- Synergy with CPU Algorithms: Written in Rust, a highly efficient language, we can seamlessly combine low-level algorithms.